faisalahammad/travel-expense-tracker/README.md

 - Use categories consistently to get meaningful analytics
 - Export data regularly as a backup
 - Record payments as they happen to keep settlements up to date
+- Use the Planning page to organize your trip activities and assign responsibilities

 ### Don't: